 Class A shares available in registered capitalisation and distribution form to retail investors, at the Management Company's (acting as Global Distributor) discretion.
 Class B shares available in registered capitalisation and distribution form to retail investors who are clients of certain distributors (which have a separate fee arrangement with their clients), and to other investors at the Management Company's (acting as Global Distributor) discretion.
 Class C Hedged shares available in registered capitalisation and distribution form to retail investors, at the Management Company's (acting as Global Distributor) discretion.
-Shares Class R shares available in registered capitalisation form to retail investors who are clients of certain distributors (which provide nominee facilities to investors), and to other investors at the Management Company's (acting as Global Distributor) discretion.
-Class J shares available in registered capitalisation form to Institutional Investors, at the Management Company's (acting as Global Distributor) discretion.
+Class R shares available in registered capitalisation form to retail investors who are clients of certain distributors (which provide nominee facilities to investors), and to other investors at the Management Company's (acting as Global Distributor) discretion.
+Shares Class J shares available in registered capitalisation form to Institutional Investors, at the Management Company's (acting as Global Distributor) discretion.
 Class P shares available in registered capitalisation and distribution form to retail investors who are clients of ING Belgium (which provide nominee facilities to investors), and to other investors at the Management Company's (acting as Global Distributor) discretion.
-Sub-Fund Launch Date 03/04/2019 Class A shares: n/a Adiation constitution Class B shares: n/a Minimum initial Class C Hedged shares: n/a subscription amount Class R shares: n/a Class J shares: EUR 1,000,000 Class P shares: n/a Minimum holding n/a Subscription fee Maximum 3% to the benefit of the Global Distributor.
-Redemption fee n/a Redemption ree Class A shares: maximum 1.30% p.a. based on the average net assets of the Sub-Fund.
+Class IT shares available in registered capitalisation and distribution form to retail investors in Italy, and to other investors, at the Management Company's (acting as Global Distributor) discretion.
+Class ITE shares available in registered capitalisation and distribution form to retail investors sold under self-execution only in Italy, and to other investors, at the Management Company's (acting as Global Distributor) discretion.
+Sub-Fund Launch Date 03/04/2019 Sub-i dila Eddilcii Date Class A shares: n/a Class B shares: n/a Class C Hedged shares: n/a Minimum initial Class R shares: n/a subscription amount Class J shares: EUR 1,000,000 Sabscription amount Class P shares: n/a Class IT shares: n/a Class ITE shares: n/a Minimum holding n/a Maximum 3% to the benefit of the Global Distributor for all Classes of Subscription fee Shares except IT and ITE.
+Subscription rec Class IT and ITE shares: no subscription fee.
+Redemption fee n/a reaemption ree 11/U

+Class A shares: maximum 1.30% p.a. based on the average net assets of Management Fee the Sub-Fund.
 Class B shares: maximum 0.60% p.a. based on the average net assets of the Sub-Fund.
-Class C Hedged shares: maximum 1.50% p.a. based on the average net Management Fee assets of the Sub-Fund.
+Class C Hedged shares: maximum 1.50% p.a. based on the average net assets of the Sub-Fund.
 Class R shares: maximum 1.50% p.a. based on the average net assets of the Sub-Fund.
 Class J shares: maximum 1.30% p.a. based on the average net assets of the Sub-Fund.
 Class P shares: maximum 1.75% p.a. based on the average net assets of the Sub-Fund.
-Cub a substitute to succession Class A, B, C Hedged, R and P shares: 0.05% p.a.
-Subscription tax Class J shares: 0.01% p.a.
+Class IT shares: maximum 1.75% p.a. based on the average net assets of the Sub-Fund.
+Class ITE shares: maximum 1.75% p.a. based on the average net assets of the Sub-Fund.
+Subscription tax Class A, B, C Hedged, R, P, IT and ITE shares: 0.05% p.a.
+Class J shares: 0.01% p.a.

-18. ING ARIA - ING Impact Fund Moderate
+17. ING ARIA - ING Impact Fund Moderate